asw0316/binshot/README.md

 ### Download published data
 The proprocessed data used in our paper can be found by following google drive link:
 https://bit.ly/3DlkFJk
-Download the data, and then move them into "corpus" directory
+Download the data, and then move them into "corpus" directory.

 ### Pretraining